UtrechtUniversity/getting-started/docs/github-for-researchers.md

 This article outlines what benefits you might get in the short and long term, what challenges you may face, and what to expect from the adoption of GitHub.
-RDM support published a short video about GitHub @UtrechtUniversity [![Watch the video](https://img.youtube.com/vi/qXfbnz2id8A/0.jpg)](https://www.youtube.com/watch?v=qXfbnz2id8A) Based on both the experiences of other researchers and people in industry, you might be able to draw inspiration on how you might incorporate github into your research workflow.
+RDM support published a short video about GitHub @UtrechtUniversity [![Watch the video](https://img.youtube.com/vi/qXfbnz2id8A/0.jpg)](https://www.youtube.com/watch?v=qXfbnz2id8A)

 # Table of contents